| CUHSD Land Development Initiative

 | The problem we aim to solve:

 To continue our record of excellence in the service of our students while facing mounting costs, we must do everything possible to create revenue over and above what the state provides.
-This ability to generate revenue is necessary to help us protect vital programs from cuts, and to provide the potential to expand opportunities for students through new initiatives.
+This ability to generate revenue is necessary to help us protect vital programs from cuts.
 Accordingly, last year the Board directed that the District initiate a study of our potential to generate additional ongoing revenue from District-owned property.

 After evaluating multiple options, we have identified the site that currently houses the District office and maintenance yard as one that offers an exciting opportunity to convert an under-utilized asset to a revenue stream for the benefit of our students.
 The space allows for a plan with the potential to bring value to the surrounding area.
 While we recognize that the District must put a high priority on maximizing our assets, we are also firmly committed to a “good-neighbor” policy.